The Goldie Equation: III. Homomorphisms from Functional Equations

-\textbf{3.
-Radiality. }Our main tool in this paper is Theorem 2 below.
-This asserts \textit{radiality}, the property that the kernel function maps points of $\langle u\rangle $ to points of $\langle K(u)\rangle ,$ and, furthermore, specifies precisely the \textit{linkage} between the originating vector $tu$ and its image $K(tu)=\lambda _{u}(t)K(u)$ , as in $(K).$ The dependence is uniform through one and the same \textit{ link function} $\lambda $ (below) but with its parameters, the growth rates of the two auxiliaries along $u$ at the origin, varying continuously (given the `smoothness' assumptions below).
+Our main result here and our later tool is Theorem 3.1 below.
+This asserts \textit{radiality}, the property that the kernel function maps the points along $\langle u\rangle $ to points along $\langle K(u)\rangle ,$ and, furthermore, specifies precisely the \textit{linkage} between the originating vector $tu$ and its image $K(tu)=\lambda _{u}(t)K(u)$, as in $ (K).$ The dependence is uniform, through one and the same \textit{link function} $\lambda $ (below) but with its continuously varying parameters referring to what we term informally the \textit{growth rates} (below) of the two auxiliaries along $u$ at the origin.
+We use either the notation $ \lambda (t;r,\theta )$ which identifies the parameters explicitly, or $ \lambda _{u}$ when the parameters are implied by the direction $u.$

-To state it in a form adequate to cover both $(GFE$-$\rho )$ and $(GGE),$ we need several definitions and a Lemma.
+To state it in a form adequate to cover both $(GFE)$ and $(GGE),$ we need several definitions and a lemma.
 Notice that $(GGE)$ implies that